 |Great Lakes||Great Plains||California/

 Native American Indians welcomed us to these shores in Florida, Virginia, and Massachusetts, and eventually the entire East coast.
-The first Mass of Thanksgiving on American soil was actually celebrated by the Spanish with the Timucuan Indians from Seloy village in attendance on September 8, 1565 in St. Augustine, Florida.
+The Spanish ship Pelayo landed in St. Augustine, Florida on September 8, 1565, and the first Mass of Thanksgiving on American soil was celebrated with the Timucuan Indians from Seloy village in attendance.

 The Pilgrims, who sought religious freedom and crossed the Atlantic in the Mayflower in 1620, were treated kindly by the Wampanoag tribe in Massachusetts.
 Samoset and Squanto showed the Pilgrims how to plant corn, beans, and pumpkins, and where to hunt and fish.
 William Bradford and the sachem Massasoit made a treaty which they honored as long as both were alive.
 The image of the first Thanksgiving at Plymouth in 1621 with the Pilgrims, Massasoit of Pokanoket and the Wampanoag Nation is forever etched upon the American conscience.